JeffHOPE

 Our Brother's Place

-Admission to the shelter is controlled by the city Office of Service to the Homeless and Adults (OSHA).
+Our Brother’s Place (OBP) is run by the Bethesda Project in conjunction with the City of Philadelphia.
+The center runs two programs: a shelter capable of housing 149 residents nightly and a day program providing supportive services for up to 50 people per day.
+Admission to the shelter is controlled by the Office of Service to the Homeless and Adults (OSHA).
 The center is an emergency shelter, meant to be a short-term stop on the way to more permanent living situations.
 Individuals experiencing homelessness receive warm meals and social services, taking the first step in accessing housing in the community.
-Residents stay in the shelter for an average of 60-90 days and some stay as long as 180 days.
+Residents stay in the shelter for an average of 60-90 days, though some stay as long as 180 days.

 Philly House

 The JeffHOPE clinic at Philly House provides general acute care to the residents of this shelter.
 In addition to acute medical visits, committee members work to link patients to medical care, long-term housing, conduct sexual health screening and education, provide smoking cessation, and chronic health condition education, such as diabetes.
-We collaborate with the Jefferson College of Pharmacy and the Department of Physical Therapy.